 These are also popular business insurance policies that LLCs might need.

-Another online business insurance provider is Thimble, which focuses only on small business insurance policies.
+Another online business insurance provider is InsurePro, which focuses only on small business insurance policies.
 If you are looking for a highly affordable policy, this might be the best choice.
-Thimble claims to offer policies for as low as $17 a month.
-We found that a general liability policy for a landscaping LLC was considerably higher at $246 per month though.
-However, it is worth noting that general liability insurance cost varies by industries.
-It is usually more expensive in landscaping or construction industry.
+InsurePro claims to offer policies for as low as $17 a month.
+Their unique offering is that you can buy coverage for just a few days or weeks, which saves you a lot of money if you don’t need a traditional annual policy.

 - Workers’ Compensation